ARVR in Automotive Industry

 Let’s look at the various AR/VR use cases in the automotive industry.

-1. Designing and prototyping
+1. Designing and Prototyping

 Traditional physical prototyping and design iterations could be time-consuming and costly.
 Hence, AR/VR in automotive industry is being used very smartly and creatively in designing, prototyping, and other processes.
 Some automakers are leveraging the immersive technology of VR to view the vehicle from different perspectives including that of a person shorter and taller than average.
 This allows them to understand different points of view and design accordingly.